Reverse Engineering Methodology

 Example:

-adb shell am start -n b3nac.injuredandroid/b3nac.injuredandroid.FlagTwelveExportedActivity -e totally_secure "https://google.com"
+adb shell am start \

-Creating a POC
+Creating a Proof-of-Concept

 It's easier to create an Android-based POC than trying to do things via bash.